komura-crm/donaldboulton/src/content/posts/remark-rehype.md

 <counter></counter>

-Other components for tags and categories is on tags and category page.
+Other components for tags and categories is on [Category-Tags Page](/posts/category-tags) page.